TugboatQA/docs/content/starter-configs/tutorials/pantheon.md

 In order to replicate the Pantheon environment as closely as possible, we need to use the same version of PHP.

-> #### Warning::Terminus for PHP version
->
-> While in theory you could use the `terminus site:info` command to determine
-> the PHP version, we've found that may not give you accurate results.
+{{% notice warning %}} While in theory you could use the `terminus site:info` command to determine the PHP version, we've found that may not give you accurate results. {{% /notice %}}

 1. Log into the [Pantheon Dashboard](https://dashboard.pantheon.io).
 2. Navigate to the project you are trying to connect with Pantheon.